zakagan/DoomsdayCalc/README.md

 Thus October 21st, 2015 is a Wednesday.
 There are a few additional details (for example the method is different for pre-Gregionian dates) but the code is commented to shed some additional light.

-For a detailed explaination on the Doomsday rule, [please read these lecture notes from Mathematics Prof. S.W.
+For a detailed explanation on the Doomsday rule, [please read these lecture notes from Mathematics Prof. S.W.
 Graham](http://people.cst.cmich.edu/graha1sw/Pub/Doomsday/Doomsday.html).

 ## Notes on holidays